Elliot Ackerman

-Elliot Ackerman (born April 12, 1980) is an American author and former Marine Corps Special Operations Team Leader.
-He is the New York Times-bestselling author of the novels 2034: A Novel of the Next World War, Red Dress In Black and White, Waiting for Eden, Dark at the Crossing, and Green on Blue, as well as the memoirs The Fifth Act: America’s End in Afghanistan and Places and Names: On War, Revolution, and Returning.
-His books have received significant critical acclaim, to include nominations for the National Book Award, the Andrew Carnegie Medals in both fiction and non-fiction, and the Dayton Literary Peace Prize.
-He served as a White House Fellow in the Obama administration and is a Marine veteran who served in Iraq and Afghanistan.
+Elliot Ackerman (born April 12, 1980) is an American author, former Marine Raider Officer, and CIA Special Activities Officer He is the New York Times–bestselling author of the novels 2034: A Novel of the Next World War, Red Dress In Black and White, Waiting for Eden, Dark at the Crossing, and Green on Blue, and the upcoming Halcyon: A Novel, as well as the memoirs The Fifth Act: America's End in Afghanistan and Places and Names: On War, Revolution, and Returning.
+His books have received significant critical acclaim, including nominations for the National Book Award, the Andrew Carnegie Medals in both fiction and non-fiction, and the Dayton Literary Peace Prize.
+He served as a White House fellow in the Obama administration and is a Marine veteran who served in Iraq and Afghanistan.
 He is a contributing writer to The Atlantic and The New York Times.
 He was awarded the Silver Star, the Bronze Star with Valor, and a Purple Heart during his five deployments to Afghanistan and Iraq.

 Early life and education

 He is the son of businessman Peter Ackerman and author Joanne Leedom-Ackerman and the brother of mathematician and wrestler Nate Ackerman.
 At the age of nine, Ackerman and his family moved to London.
-The family moved back to Washington, DC, when he was fifteen.
+The family moved back to the United States, specifically Washington, DC, when he was fifteen.

-Ackerman studied literature and history at Tufts University, where he also joined Marine Corps ROTC.
+Ackerman studied literature and history at Tufts University, where he also joined Naval ROTC (Marine Corps option).
 He graduated summa cum laude and Phi Beta Kappa in 2003.
-He holds a master's degree in International Affairs from the Fletcher School of Law and Diplomacy.
+He holds a master's degree in international affairs from the Fletcher School of Law and Diplomacy.
 He also completed many of the United States military's most challenging special operations training courses.

 Career

 Military

 Beginning in 2003, Ackerman served eight years in the U.S. Marine Corps.
 He worked as both an infantry and special operations officer, initially assigned as a platoon commander in 1st Battalion, 8th Marines.
 He served multiple tours of duty in the Middle East and Southwest Asia.
-As a Marine Corps Special Operations Team Leader, Ackerman was the primary combat advisor to a 700-man Afghan commando battalion responsible for capture operations against senior Taliban leadership.
+As a Marine Corps special operations team leader, Ackerman was the primary combat advisor to a 700-man Afghan commando battalion responsible for capture operations against senior Taliban leadership.
 He also led a 75-man platoon that aided in relief operations in post-Katrina New Orleans.
 He was briefly attached to the Ground Branch of the Central Intelligence Agency's Special Activities Division.